 Alcohol Education Announcements

-The Pennsylvania Liquor Control Board is pleased to announce the 2013-14 Annual Alcohol Awareness poster contest.
-The contest is open to all Pennsylvania students in kindergarten through twelfth grade, including those who are in private and parochial schools as well as those who are home-schooled.
+The Pennsylvania Liquor Control Board Bureau of Alcohol Education is pleased to announce its 2015-16 Alcohol Awareness Poster Contest.
+The contest is open to all Pennsylvania students in kindergarten through 12th grade, including those who are home-schooled or in private or parochial schools.
+Students may enter through their schools, clubs, scout troops or personally.

-The Alcohol Awareness poster contest is a creative and fun way for students to depict positive alternatives to underage drinking, like getting involved in sports, playing games, and volunteering in the community.
-By tapping into their creativity and designing unique posters, kids send the important message to other kids that there are many alternatives to underage drinking and it is not necessary to drink to have fun.
+The Alcohol Awareness Poster Contest is a creative and fun way for students to depict the positive alternatives to underage drinking, such as getting involved in sports, playing games or volunteering in their community, to name a few.
+By designing posters, students send an important message to their peers.

-Approximately 50 outstanding entries will be selected by a panel of judges.
-The students who created them will be recognized at a ceremony in the State Capitol Building.
-The Pennsylvania Liquor Control Board will announce and contact the winning entrants in early 2014.
+Approximately 50 outstanding posters will be selected by a panel of judges.
+The Pennsylvania Liquor Control Board will contact the winning artists in early 2016 and recognize them at a ceremony in Harrisburg during Alcohol Awareness Month.

-Entries must be received by the PLCB no later than November 13, 2013.
-For additional information concerning submission dates, guidelines, and prizes, please download the Poster Contest Student & Coordinator Guidelines below.
-There have been some changes this year, so even if you have participated before, we recommend that you review the guidelines to ensure compliance.
+Entries must be postmarked no later than Friday, Nov.
+20, 2015.
+For additional information about submission dates, guidelines and prizes please download the Poster Contest Student & Coordinator Guidelines below.

-If you have any questions or wish to have your email address added to our electronic announcement notification list for the contest, please contact our office at (717) 772-1432 or send an email to email@example.com.
+If you have any questions or wish to have your email added to our poster contest electronic announcement notification list, please contact our office at 717.772.1432 or RA-LBEducation@state.pa.us.

 MADD’s Power of Parents Training Available